Unequal PLAYing Field:

 2pm – 4pm

-Join the Children’s Museum of the Lowcountry for a panel discussion on the importance of accessing equal play for girls and girls of color, moderated by CML Executive Director, Nichole Myles, and featuring panelists:
+Join the Children’s Museum of the Lowcountry for a panel discussion on the importance of accessing equal play for girls and girls of color.
+The panel, supported by the US Play Coalition, will be moderated by CML Executive Director, Nichole Myles, and featuring panelists:

 Light refreshments served.